-The forward-looking statements included in this prospectus supplement, the accompanying prospectus and the information incorporated by reference herein are subject to risks, uncertainties and assumptions about our company.
-Our actual results of operations may differ materially from the forward-looking statements as a result of the risk factors under "Risk Factors" included elsewhere in this prospectus supplement, the accompanying prospectus, or the information incorporated by reference herein, including the following risks:
+The forward-looking statements included in this prospectus supplement, the accompanying prospectus and the information incorporated by reference herein and therein are subject to risks, uncertainties and assumptions about our company.
+Our actual results of operations may differ materially from the forward-looking statements as a result of the risk factors under "Risk Factors" included elsewhere in this prospectus supplement, the accompanying prospectus, or the information incorporated by reference herein and therein, including the following risks:

-- slow-down of economic growth in China and the global economic downturn may have a material and adverse effect on our business, and may materially and adversely affect our growth and profitability; - general declines or disruptions in the travel industry may materially and adversely affect our business and results of operations; - the trading price of our ADSs has been volatile historically and may continue to be volatile regardless of our operating performance; - if we are unable to maintain existing relationships with travel suppliers and strategic alliances, or establish new arrangements with travel suppliers and strategic alliances similar to those we currently have, our business may suffer; - if we fail to further increase our brand recognition, we may face difficulty in obtaining new business partners and consumers, and our business may be harmed; - our strategy to acquire or invest in complementary businesses and assets and establish strategic alliances involves significant risks and uncertainty that may prevent us from achieving our objectives and harm our financial condition and results of operations; - our quarterly results are likely to fluctuate because of seasonality in the travel industry in Greater China; - our business could suffer if we do not successfully manage current growth and potential future growth; - if we do not compete successfully against new and existing competitors, we may lose our market share, and our business and results of operations may be materially and adversely affected;
+- slow-down of economic growth in China and the global economic downturn may have a material and adverse effect on our business, and may materially and adversely affect our growth and profitability; - general declines or disruptions in the travel industry may materially and adversely affect our business and results of operations; - the trading price of our ADSs has been volatile historically and may continue to be volatile regardless of our operating performance; - if we are unable to maintain existing relationships with travel suppliers and strategic alliances, or establish new arrangements with travel suppliers and strategic alliances similar to those we currently have, our business may suffer; - if we fail to further increase our brand recognition, we may face difficulty in obtaining new business partners and consumers, and our business may be harmed; - our strategy to acquire or invest in complementary businesses and assets and establish strategic alliances involves significant risks and uncertainty that may prevent us from achieving our objectives and harm our financial condition and results of operations; - our consolidation of the results of operations of Qunar may continue to negatively impact our financial condition and results of operations; - · our quarterly results are likely to fluctuate because of seasonality in the travel industry in Greater China; - our business could suffer if we do not successfully manage current growth and potential future growth;

-- our business may be harmed if our infrastructure and technology are damaged or otherwise fail or become obsolete; - inflation in China and in other countries may disrupt our business and have an adverse effect on our financial condition and results of operations; - if the ownership structure of our affiliated Chinese entities and the contractual arrangements among us, our consolidated affiliated Chinese entities and their shareholders are found to be in violation of any PRC laws or regulations, we and/or our affiliated Chinese entities may be subject to fines and other penalties, which may adversely affect our business and results of operations.
+- if we do not compete successfully against new and existing competitors, we may lose our market share, and our business and results of operations may be materially and adversely affected; - our business may be harmed if our infrastructure and technology are damaged or otherwise fail or become obsolete; - inflation and currency exchange rate fluctuations in China and in other countries may disrupt our business and have an adverse effect on our financial condition and results of operations; and - if the ownership structure of our consolidated affiliated Chinese entities and the contractual arrangements among us, our consolidated affiliated Chinese entities and their shareholders are found to be in violation of any PRC laws or regulations, we and/or our consolidated affiliated Chinese entities may be subject to fines and other penalties, which may adversely affect our business and results of operations.

 These risks are not exhaustive.
-Other sections of this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement include additional factors that could adversely impact our business and financial performance.
+Other sections of this prospectus supplement, the accompanying prospectus or the documents incorporated by reference herein and therein include additional factors that could adversely impact our business and financial performance.
 Moreover, we operate in an emerging and evolving environment.
 New risk factors may emerge from time to time, and it is not possible for our management to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.